ArduPilot/ardupilot_wiki/common/source/docs/common-compass-calibration-in-mission-planner.rst

 Calibration first steps
 =======================

+.. warning:: Do not calibrate the compasses near any metallic or magnetic field producing object (computers, cell phones, metal desks, power supplies, etc.) or incorrect calibration will occur.

 - Under **Initial Setup \| Mandatory Hardware** select **Compass**.
 - Select your flight controler configuration to automatically enter the most important configuration information for your board: